Conservative activist Charlie Kirk assassinated at Utah university; shooter still at large

 But Kirk’s zeal for confronting liberals in academia eventually won over an influential set of conservative financiers.

 Despite early misgivings, Turning Point enthusiastically backed Trump after he clinched the GOP nomination in 2016.
-Kirk served as a personal aide to Donald Trump Jr., the president’s eldest son, during the general election campaign.
+Kirk served as an aide to Donald Trump Jr. during the general election campaign.

 Soon, Kirk was a regular presence on cable TV, where he leaned into the culture wars and heaped praise on the then-president.
 Trump and his son were equally effusive and often spoke at Turning Point conferences.

 Richer and Sherman reported from Washington.
-Associated Press writers Nicholas Riccardi in Denver; Michael Biesecker, Brian Slodysko, Lindsay Whitehurst and Michelle L. Price in Washington; Jesse Bedayn in Orem, Utah; and Hallie Golden in Seattle contributed to this report.
+Associated Press writers Nicholas Riccardi in Denver; Michael Biesecker, Brian Slodysko, Lindsay Whitehurst and Michelle L. Price in Washington; Jesse Bedayn in Orem, Utah; Hallie Golden in Seattle and Meg Kinnard in Chapin, South Carolina, contributed to this report.